DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Algorithm Design

 As a common pattern, ML workloads include an operation between a \(r\,\times\,c\) matrix \(M\) and a \(c\)-dimensional input vector \(x\), leading to a scalar value \(y\).
 In this scenario, programs can conveniently exploit data-level parallelism: a workload distribution strategy splits data into chunks, and each core executes the same code on a different chunk.
 This method has an associated overhead since it implies the computation of core-dependent loop bounds.
 Since this overhead is constant, its impact decreases as the chunk size increases.

 Depending on \(r\) and \(c\) dimensions, selecting a partitioning strategy mapped onto horizontal or vertical stripes of the matrix operand could significantly improve CL utilization.
-Having \(r >> c\) favours a row-wise decomposition.
+Having \(r >> c\) favours a \REVA{vertical} decomposition.
 The strategy involves partitioning \(r\) rows into \(n_{cores}\) chunks consisting of \(r/n_{cores}\) elements.
-Instead, \(c >> r\) promotes a column-wise decomposition.
+Instead, \(c >> r\) promotes a \REVA{horizontal} decomposition.
 Following the approach, each core computes on \(r\) vectors of dimension \(c/n_{cores}\).